Emergency Remedies in the Family Court Set

 Emergency Remedies in the Family Courts has a unique format comprising four parts:

 * Key Page - A quick reference guide to the appropriate application, who can apply and in which court the application must be made

 * Procedural Guide - Takes you step-by-step through each stage of an application and cross-refers you to the relevant rules of court

 * Precedents - Includes all documentation needed for each application

 * Law and Practice - These sections present unrivalled advice from a team of experts giving you a full understanding of the applicable law

 Monika Bindal, Solicitor, Local Authority – Midlands; David Burrows Solicitor Advocate, Bristol; Ellie Foster, Principal Associate Solicitor, Mills & Reeve LLP, Leeds, Manchester, Cambridge, Norwich, Birmingham and London; District Judge Susan Jackson, County Court at Central London and the Family Court at Croydon and Nominated Judge of the Court of Protection

 Table of contents

-In this issue all 11 divisions have been updated to reflect changes in procedural rules and practice directions and to deal with the current law and court decisions.
-Of significance are the following:
+In this issue nine divisions have been updated to reflect changes in procedural rules and practice directions and to deal with the current law and court decisions.
+It includes in particular the following:

 • Applications under the Children Act 1989